DESI DR1 Ly$\alpha$ 1D power spectrum: Validation of estimators

 This section aims to (1) identify biases in the resolution treatment, (2) validate the covariance matrix, and (3) estimate the biases resulting from the continuum fitting procedure.
 As in section~\ref{subsec:qmle_val_nosyst}, we generate and use \numMocks\ \qq\ mocks without any contaminants for these goals.

 We start by using the true continuum of quasars and mean flux as before.
 Using the above $P_\mathrm{trans}$ as the reference power spectrum, we investigate if any bias remains in the stack of all \numMocks\ mocks.
 Figure~\ref{fig:fft_raw_vs_truecont} shows the ratio between the two power spectra.
 We find a bias at small scales, which may be due to the Fourier treatment of the resolution matrix or an issue with noise subtraction.
-We note that \qq\ mocks do not involve complicated spectro-perfectionism reduction and instead provide an average resolution matrix of simulated cameras.
-We also note that the bias does not strongly depend on redshift, contrary to the noise correction.
-Therefore, we suggest that this bias is due to the Fourier treatment of the resolution matrix.
+We remind the reader that \qq\ mocks do not involve complicated spectro-perfectionism reduction and instead provide an average resolution matrix for simulated cameras.
+We also note that the bias changes by $0.2\%$ on average across all redshifts (wavelengths), which indicates that this bias is due to the Fourier treatment of the resolution matrix.